 The more locations you incorporate into your big day; the more prep work the photographer needs to do.
 In other words, it will probably cost you more.
 After all, the photographer would need to scope out multiple locations, if called for, he or she needs to bring additional equipment to capture your day to your specifications and the job will require more planning to make sure he or she is in the right place at the right time to capture every moment.

 The number of guests that will be sharing your special day with you will not only influence the catering bill and the venue.
 Capturing a small group of twenty guests is much easier than capturing a group of two hundred guests.
 In the latter case, your photographer may need to hire additional staff to be able to pull it all off.

 Skills + experience + equipment= MONEY

-No professional photographer is created equal.
-Some professional photographers are great all-rounders, while others are specialized in one specific type of photography.
+No professional wedding photographer is created equal.
+Some professional wedding photographers are great all-rounders, while others are specialized in one specific type of photography.
 An experienced professional can take stunning photographs with basic professional equipment, but perhaps your specific situation may require specialized equipment.
 No matter how you look at it, skills combined with experience and equipment equals a higher price.

 Required prep work + editing

 In general, the more prep work and editing your wedding requires the heftier the price.
 And prep and editing work is, as the term suggests, work.
 Your photographer deserves a fair compensation for all the work he or she does to be able to present to you those stunning pictures you’ve been dreaming of at the end of it all.